The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 Common Use Cases for Structure

-Structure for Jira can be a powerful problem solver in a number of contexts.
+Structure PPM can be a powerful problem solver in a number of contexts.
 This is true whether you are overseeing multiple projects, or managing a team.

 Structure’s flexibility ensures that your setup is right for you, whatever your needs.
 Here are a couple of common examples.